viky-ai/website/doc/guides/tips-and-tricks/index.md

 For example : the sentences "I want cofee", "I want **a** cofee" and "I want **some** cofee" are exactly the same whereas no word must be accepted between "new" and "york" in the name of the "new york" city.

-To illustrate it, let's create an agent named **test proximity** create a public interpretation named **want_cofee** in this interpretation, create a formulation containing "I want cofee"
+To illustrate it, let's create an agent named **test proximity** Create a public interpretation named **want_cofee**
+In this interpretation, create a formulation containing "I want cofee"

 By default, the proximity is set to **close**